This advice applies to Wales. Change country

 Other help you can get

-If your child has special educational needs because of a disability or other personal circumstances, you may qualify for other help, for example, from the social services department of your local authority.
+If your child has special educational needs because of a disability or other personal circumstances, you might be able to get help through the social services department of your local council.
 For example, you may be able to get support services or direct payments to help pay for extra help for your child.
+You can find your local council on GOV.UK.

 You may also be able to claim benefits on behalf of your child because of the extra help the child needs.